emanuele-f/netwatch/README.md

 In order to run Netwatch, you will need to satisfy the following dependencies:

 - python3
-- python-flask
+- python3-flask
-- python-flask-httpauth
+- python3-flask-httpauth
-- python-waitress
+- python3-waitress
-- python-pysqlite
+- python-pysqlite2
-- python-prctl
+- python3-prctl
 - libnftables-dev
 - libpcap-dev
 - python3-dev (for C modules compilation)